Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 \mypar{Verification of hyperproperties} The concept of hyperproperties has been formalized by \citet{hyperproperties}.
-Verifying that a program satisfies a $k$-safety hyperproperty can be reduced to verifying a trace property of the \emph{self-composition} of the program~\cite{selfComposition} (\eg by sequentially composing the program with renamed copies of itself).
+Verifying that a program satisfies a $k$-safety hyperproperty can be reduced to verifying a \thibault{safety} property of the \emph{self-composition} of the program~\cite{selfComposition,terauchi2005secure} (\eg by sequentially composing the program with renamed copies of itself).
 Self-composition has been generalized to product programs~\cite{productPrograms,eilers2019modular}.
 (Extensions of) product programs have also been used to verify relational properties such as program refinement~\cite{barthe2013beyond} and probabilistic relational properties such as differential privacy~\cite{diffPrivacyHL}.
-The temporal logics LTL, CTL, and CTL*, have been extended to HyperLTL and HyperCTL~\cite{clarkson2014temporal} to specify hyperproperties, and model-checking algorithms~\cite{coenen2019verifying, Hsu21,beyondkSafety,AutoHyperQ} have been proposed to verify hyperproperties expressed in these logics, including hyperproperties outside of the safety class. \citet{Unno2021} propose an approach to automate relational verification based on an extension of \peter{constrained} Horn-clauses.
+The temporal logics LTL, CTL, and CTL*, have been extended to HyperLTL and HyperCTL*~\cite{clarkson2014temporal} to specify hyperproperties, and model-checking algorithms~\cite{coenen2019verifying, Hsu21,beyondkSafety,AutoHyperQ} have been proposed to verify hyperproperties expressed in these logics, including hyperproperties outside the safety class. \citet{Unno2021} propose an approach to automate relational verification (\thibault{including $\forall^* \exists^*$-properties such as GNI}) based on an extension of constrained Horn-clauses.
 Relational properties of imperative programs can be verified by reducing them to validity problems in trace logic~\cite{relationalUsingTraceLogic}.
-Finally, the notion of hypercollecting semantics~\cite{assaf2017hypercollecting} (similar to our extended semantics) has been proposed to statically analyze information flow using abstract interpretation~\cite{cousot1977abstract}.
+Finally, the notion of hypercollecting semantics~\cite{assaf2017hypercollecting} (similar to our extended semantics) has been proposed to statically analyze information flow using abstract interpretation~\cite{cousot1977abstract}. \thibault{One major difference between our extended semantics and this hypercollecting semantics is the treatment of loops.
+The former is defined directly on top of the big-step semantics (\defref{def:extended_semantics}), whereas the latter is defined inductively, and, in the case of loops, as a fixpoint over sets of sets of traces, which is more suitable for abstract interpretation, but less precise than the extended semantics.
+This difference in precision matters for hyperproperties that are not subset-closed (such as GNI)~\cite{PasquaPhD2019,Naumann2019}. }